The Texas Tree Trails organization is a cooperative effort

 Mission

-The mission of the Texas Tree Trails program is to find, locate, recognize, measure, photograph and gather
+mission of the Texas Tree Trails program is to find, locate,

-data on a web site with "virtual tours",
+this data on a web site with "virtual tours",

-of various "tree trails" within the program region.
+of "tree trails" within the program region.

-sponsors to provide for the current and future health and
+and adoption" by our citizens to provide for the current and future integrity of significant trees.
+Once the

 educational group, we hope to instill in the public a sense